Structural biology of type 4 secretion systems

 So far we only have structural data of the actual T4SS channel from a few gram-negative model systems.
 We take an integrated structural biology approach to study this, by combining X-ray crystallography of individual protein components to cryo electron tomography and single particle analysis of the actual channel.

-Ronnie Berntsson, Assistant Professor
+Ronnie Berntsson, Associate Professor

 Department of Medical Biochemistry and Biophysics